leifbr/f5certlabs/docs/class2/module09/module09.rst

 Module – Roles and Partitions
 ===============================

-Learn more about user roles and how configuring partitions restricts access to portions of the configuration based on user role.
+In this module you will learn more about user roles and how configuring partitions restricts access to portions of the configuration based on user role.

 301a Objectives covered: